O'Reilly v. Morse: Background

 The problem that would-be telegraphers faced in the early 19th century is explained in the Court's opinion:"The great difficulty in their way was the fact that the galvanic current, however strong in the beginning, became gradually weaker as it advanced on the wire; and was not strong enough to produce a mechanical effect, after a certain distance had been traversed.”
 (See figure at right illustrating problem Court describes.)
 To send a signal from Baltimore to Washington would require thousands of volts and high currents – not feasible at a time when managing to make a pickled frog’s legs twitch, as Luigi Galvani and Alessandro Volta did, was the major achievement of the electro-galvanic force.

 Samuel Morse’s “plan [was] combining two or more electric or galvanic circuits, with independent batteries for the purpose of overcoming the diminished force of electromagnetism in long circuits.”
 The concept is illustrated in the figure shown at the right.
 Morse inserted the relays (or “repeaters” as the opinion terms them) at sufficiently short intervals (say, every 15 to 20 miles) so that the signal was regularly restored to its initial level before noise could swamp it out.

 The effect of Morse's use of "repeaters" is shown in the figure at the left, a graph of signal amplitude (with noise) vs. distance.
 The signal decays between repeaters, but Morse restores the signal to a predetermined level before it falls into the noise.
 That permits the message to be sent to great distances, which was previously not feasible.

-Daniel Broadbent (Jun.
-30, 1811 in Dukinfield, England - Apr.
-11, 1879 in Bryn Mawr, Pennsylvania), a prominent Philadelphia Patent Attorney represented Morse, and William McConnell (Apr.
-17, 1812 in Louisville, Kentucky - Jun.
-28, 1870 in New Orleans, Louisiana), a prominent Louisville Patent Attorney represented Henry O'Reilly.
+Daniel Broadbent, a prominent Philadelphia Patent Attorney represented Morse, and William McConnell, a prominent Louisville Patent Attorney represented Henry O'Reilly.
 Broadbent was a graduate of Princeton University and the University of Pennsylvania, and later became a Colonel in the Union Army during the American Civil War, being wounded at the Battle of Gettysburg.
 McConnell was a graduate of Georgetown University, in addition to being a lawyer, McConnell also owned a large plantation near Glasgow, Kentucky, which led to him being financially ruined by the Civil War, this led to McConnell killing himself in his New Orleans Hotel Room on June 28, 1870.